Wavelet resolution and Sobolev regularity of Calder\'on-Zygmund operators on domains: Introduction

 Weighted $L^p$-norm inequalities for the Ahlfors-Beurling operator $B$ on $\mathbb C\equiv \mathbb R^2$ may be used to obtain resolvent estimates for the Beltrami equation \cite{astala01} with dilatation coefficient $\mu$.
 Furthermore, sharp quantification of the weighted norm of $B$ in terms of the Muckenhoupt characteristic, originally due to Petermichl and Volberg \cite{petermichl02} has been used to deduce injectivity at the lower endpoint of the critical interval.
 The connection is rooted in the deep result, due to Astala \cite{astala94}, that suitable powers of Jacobians of homeomorphic solutions to the Beltrami equations belong to appropriate Muckenhoupt classes.
 See \cite[Ch.\ 13,14]{astala-book} for a detailed account of these landmark results and more.

-In the same spirit of \cite{astala01}, the novel Sobolev weighted boundedness results for singular integrals obtained in this paper, particularized to the compression $B_\Omega$ of the Ahlfors-Beurling operator, may be used to obtain quantitative Sobolev resolvent estimates for the Beltrami equation on domains when the dilatation belongs to some smoothness space $X^s(\Omega)$ with $s>0$.
+In the same spirit of \cite{astala01}, the novel Sobolev weighted boundedness results for singular integrals obtained in this paper, particularized to the compression $B_\Omega$ of the Ahlfors-Beurling operator, may be used to obtain quantitative Sobolev resolvent estimates for the Beltrami equation when the dilatation belongs to some smoothness space $X^s(\Omega)$ with $s>0$.
+This is carried out by the authors in \cite{DGW23beltrami}.
 This approach via weighted theory is, at least in part, antithetical to previous literature on the subject \cite{clop-et-al,mateu-extra,cruz2013beltrami,prats19} whose common blueprint is the Iwaniec compactness method \cite{iwaniec}.
 The latter is a suitable replacement for the Astala-Iwaniec-Saksman strategy \cite{astala01} insofar as weighted estimates for $B_\Omega$ are unavailable.
 However, quantitative estimates for the resolvent will not follow from this kind of compactness arguments.

 Our Corollary \ref{cor:compress} below applies to fully characterize the \textit{weighted} $W^{k,p}(\Omega)$- boundedness of compressions in terms of weighted tree Carleson measure conditions.
-In the supercritical range, for simplicity when $k=1$, these conditions can be deduced from unweighted estimates on $\nabla B(\mathbf 1_{\Omega})$, see Lemma \ref{l:Apd}.
+In the supercritical range, for simplicity when $k=1$, these conditions can be deduced from Sobolev estimates on $\nabla B(\mathbf 1_{\Omega})$, see Lemma \ref{l:Apd}.
 In turn, the latter are known to be explicitly related to Besov regularity of $\partial\Omega$ \cite{cruz-tolsa,tolsa2013regularity,vasin16regularity-russian}.
-Combining these observations with Corollary \ref{cor:compress} leads to the following result: see \S\ref{pf:belt} for a formal proof. \begin{theorem} Let $q>2$ and $\Omega\subset \mathbb{C}$ be a bounded Lipschitz domain whose boundary normal vector lies in the Besov space $B^{1-\frac{1}{q}}_{q,q}(\partial \Omega)$.
-For each $2<p<q$ there is a positive increasing function $\mathcal G$ such that, for each weight $w$ \end{theorem} Theorem \ref{t:belt} allows for the implementation of the Astala-Iwaniec-Saksman strategy \cite{astala01} to obtain quantitative estimates on
+Combining these observations with Corollary \ref{cor:compress} leads to the following result: see \S\ref{pf:belt} for a formal proof.